BenFuchs/DND_app/Readme.md

  16/11/24:
- - [ ] organizes the backend urls, split it into different sections like the views
+ - [ ] organizes the backend urls, split it into different sections like the views (QOL)
  - [X] In game component, both the race and class display numbers, set to display the actual names instead
  - [X] Finish race traits section
  - [ ] Finish class traits section